-- A. To establish the process and procedure for procuring the services needed to develop and submit the State Expenditure Plan. - B. To set forth the procurement responsibilities of the Manager. - C. To implement the Consortium's Interlocal Agreement with Leon County whereby the County agrees to provide procurement services to the Consortium. - D. To promote public confidence in the purchasing procedures followed by the Gulf Consortium. - E. To ensure the fair and equitable treatment of all people who deal with the procurement system of the Gulf Consortium. - F. To maximize economy in the Gulf Consortium procurement activities and to maximize to the fullest extent practicable the purchasing value of public funds of the Gulf Consortium.

-G. To provide safeguards for the maintenance of a procurement system of high quality and integrity for the Gulf Consortium.
+- A. To establish the process and procedure for procuring legal services for the Gulf Consortium. - B. To set forth the procurement responsibilities of the Manager. - C. To implement the Consortium's Interiocal Agreement with Leon County whereby the County agrees to provide procurement services to the Consortium. - D. To promote public confidence in the purchasing procedures followed by the Gulf Consortium. - E. To ensure the fair and equitable treatment of all people who deal with the procurement system of the Gulf Consortium. - F. To maximize economy in the Gulf Consortium procurement activities and to maximize to the fullest extent practicable the purchasing value of public funds of the Gulf Consortium. - G. To provide safeguards for the maintenance of a procurement system of high quality and integrity for the Gulf Consortium.